ClinLine/USDM_SDTM_mapper/README.md

   Openpyxl: $pip install Openpyxl

 ## Output
 The output SDTM datasets TA, TE, TV, TI, and TS is added in the same format as the original input Excel file.
+The file is stored as [sdtm_mapping_results.xlsx](https://github.com/ClinLine/SDTM_mapper/blob/main/Output/sdtm_mapping_results.xlsx).
 The results for the TS Summary parameters, if not empty, are added to the TS sheet including the corresponding StudyId.

 ## Acknowledgements